qkzk/fm/development.md

 - [x] after newfile, newdir, select it
 - [x] add F+x binds from ranger
 - [x] display more info about file in context (atime/ctime/mtime, previewed as ..., opened with ...)
+- [x] mount/eject usb key - merged with mtp as much as possible
 - [ ] perfomance
 - [ ] non blocking previews: use the mpsc to do the previews async (once again)
 - [ ] stop & undo actions (bulkrename, copy, move, delete ???)